Neuroscience and Behavior

 Prereq: PSYCH-100, NEURO-100, or AP Psychology.

-Notes: This course counts in the cognitive or biol bases area of the psychology major.
+Notes: This course counts in the cognitive or biol bases area of the Psychology major.

 NEURO-254 Psychopharmacology